RedHatRanger/rhcsa9vagrant/rhcsa-practice-questions/08_tar_bz2_tar_tgz_archive.md

 # Create a tar archive of a file

 ### QUESTION #8
-Create a tar archive of "/etc/" Directory with .bz2 extension.
-Tar archive named "myetcbackup.tar" should be placed in "/root/" Directory.
+Create a tar archive of "/etc/" Directory with .bz2 extension: \
+- Tar archive named "myetcbackup.tar.bz2" should be placed in "/root/" Directory.

 ***